TL;DR

 Disabling specific catalog vendors

-If you want to suppress Linear (or any catalog vendor) from your
+If you want to suppress Linear (or any catalog vendor) from your end-users’ discovery without disabling all of them:/v1/mcp-catalog/enable.
+List currently disabled via

 GET /v1/mcp-catalog/disabled.

 Both surfaces support custom tools you register yourself.
-They appear
+They appear alongside catalog tools in dynamic-mode discovery.- Custom MCP server:

-own, or a long-tail vendor not in our catalog).
+POST /v1/mcp-serverswithserver_url+ optionalauth_headers.
+Any HTTPS-reachable MCP server (your own, or a long-tail vendor not in our catalog). - Custom webhook tool:

-input_schema. qlaud HMAC-signs the dispatch; your endpoint
+POST /v1/toolswithwebhook_url+input_schema. qlaud HMAC-signs the dispatch; your endpoint returns the result.

 Migration shape